WVU's Huggins receives contract extension - NewsBreak

 WVU's Huggins receives contract extension

-MORGANTOWN — One more for a run at 1,000 wins.
+MORGANTOWN, W.Va.
+(WV News) — One more for a run at 1,000 wins.
 One more for the Naismith Hall of Fame.
 One more for another shot at an NCAA championship.
-This is what's left for Bob Huggins as he has signed one more contract — effective immediately — that could give him five more years as head coach of West Virginia's basketball team, five years to fill in his resume so that there can be no arguments against his place among the sport's greatest coaches.www.wvgazettemail.com
+This is what’s left for Bob Huggins as he has signed one more contract — effective immediately — that could give him five more years as head coach of West Virginia’s men’s basketball team, five years to fill in his resume so that there can be no arguments against his place among the sport’s greatest coaches.www.wvnews.com

 Comments / 0